-Subtle, black and pretty much the antithesis of your typical MTB specific shoe – the District doesn’t have any fancy mesh panels, crazy geometric shapes or wacky colors.
-Listed as an urban commuter shoe, we initially snagged the District as an ideal candidate for the slope/dirt jump bike, but it didn’t take long before we were running it on our all mountain rides and even in the bike park.
-Hell, we even wore them on the two and a half hour drive home.
+Subtle, black, and pretty much the antithesis of your typical MTB specific shoe – the Five Ten District Shoes don’t have any fancy mesh panels, crazy geometric shapes, or wacky colors.
+Listed as an urban commuter shoe, we initially snagged the Five Ten District shoes as an ideal candidate for the slope/dirt jump bike, but it didn’t take long before we were running it on our all-mountain rides and even in the mountain bike park.
+Hell, we even wore them on the two and a half-hour drive home.
 Interested in a simple and comfortable shoe that looks like a casual shoe?
-The District may be the ticket.
+The Five Ten Shoes may be the ticket.

-Riding shoes are seemingly simple, but subtle changes in sole stiffness, rubber compound and breathability can make a big difference.
-Though they weren’t intended to be a full blown mountain shoe, we’ve actually grown pretty fond of them as a solid all-arounder.
-Pedal grip on flats struck a nice balance that allowed us to reposition our foot with relative ease, but didn’t leave us creeping forward on the pedals.
+Riding shoes are seemingly simple, but subtle changes in sole stiffness, rubber compound, and breathability can make a big difference.
+Though they weren’t intended to be a full-blown mountain shoe, we’ve actually grown pretty fond of them as a solid all-arounder.
+The pedal grip on flats struck a nice balance that allowed us to reposition our foot with relative ease but didn’t leave us creeping forward on the pedals.